jmclawson/rmd4mla/README.md

 ## Installation
 Use `remotes::install_github("jmclawson/rmd4mla")` to install the R Markdown template file.

-In addition to `R`, `rmarkdown`, `knitr`, `tibble`, `dplyr`, and `remotes`, you'll need to have a working setup of `LaTeX`, and it'll probably need to be more full-featured than `TinyTex`: it's necessary to use an installation including `tex4ht`, `make4ht`, `biblatex`, and [`biblatex-mla`](https://ctan.org/pkg/biblatex-mla?lang=en).
+In addition to `R`, `rmarkdown`, `knitr`, `tibble`, `dplyr`, and `remotes`, you'll need to have a working setup of `LaTeX`.
+Conversion to OpenDocument requires `tex4ht` and `make4ht`, so you'll probably need more than `TinyTex`.
 The package was developed and tested using an installation of [TexLive 2021](https://www.tug.org/texlive/), along with most recent updates available in late February 2022.
-It might be necessary to manually change one `make4ht` file for preprocessing `.rmd` files for output as `.odt`, since this change may not have been distributed to the CTAN network; see the [February 28th commit](https://github.com/michal-h21/make4ht/commit/a7ed9e73948ce8fd9749e94bd84a7607cca07f9c) for details.
+It might be necessary to manually change one `make4ht` file for preprocessing `.Rmd` files for output as `.odt`, since this change may not have been distributed to the CTAN network; see the [February 28th commit](https://github.com/michal-h21/make4ht/commit/a7ed9e73948ce8fd9749e94bd84a7607cca07f9c) for details.

 Once these are set up, cross your fingers and proceed.
-Things work well on my Mac, but something will certainly go wrong on another system.
-The functions calling `make4ht` may be particularly fragile: they pull together a simple bash command and send it to the system terminal.
-Who knows whether this will work on Windows---or indeed anywhere outside the limited test environment?
+Things work well on my laptop, but the functions calling `make4ht` have only been tested on this one computer.

 ## Description
 Bundling together templates and common defaults, the `rmd4mla` package is designed to make it easy to use R Markdown for preparing MLA-formatted documents.
 For a quick start, R Markdown templates are provided for use with R Studio's "New File" > "R Markdown..." wizard, including one optimized for class assignments and another for publications.